Paulmedo383/alx-system_engineering-devops/0x00-shell_basics/README.md

-1-listit this  list of your current directory 2-bring_me_home The working directory to the user’s home directory 3-listfiles Display current directory contents in a long format
+1-listit this  list of your current directory 2-bring_me_home The working directory to the user’s home directory 3-listfiles Display current directory contents in a long format 4-listmorefiles shows hidden file in a long format